abhishekg785/pipedrive-pwa-workshop/README.md

 ## All the code is vanilla JS, no frameworks were used.
 Just basic service worker stuff to see how they work.

-catsPWA: https://github.com/abhishekg785/cats-pwa, how to run is given in the readme What does it have ?
+dogsInsta: https://github.com/abhishekg785/pwa-workshop, how to run is given in the readme What does it have ?
 ```
     Progressive web app